nedlom/first-blog/_posts/2021-06-09-portfolio_project_1_cli_data_gem.markdown

 end
 ```
-Both methods definded above pass `doc.css(...)` into `format_text`.
+Both methods defined above pass `doc.css(...)` into `format_text`.
 The book summary and about author sections of a book's webpage are given in paragraphs structured to present the text in a certain way, with a particular formatting and flow to the information.
-Rather than just call `text` on `doc.css(...)` to obtain a large string of text, and try to apply my own formatting to it later when it's being printed to the screen, I decided to build `format_text` to not just get the text from the website, but to also capture the formating used in the webpage's HTML to define the structure of the text.
+Rather than just call `text` on `doc.css(...)` to obtain a large string of text, and try to apply my own formatting to it later when it's being printed to the screen, I decided to build `format_text` to not just get the text from the website, but to also capture the formatting used in the webpage's HTML to define the structure of the text.
 This way we just need to call `puts` on the `summary` or `about_author` methods to achieve a layout almost identical to that viewed in the browser on GoodReads.
 This was tricky as the formatting was not uniform among book pages, so there were a number of unique cases that had to be considered.
-To keep this article at a reasonable length I'll forego describing the mechanics of `format_text`.
+To keep this article at a reasonable length I'll forgo describing the mechanics of `format_text`.
 Perhaps I'll write a post detailing this method in the future.

 Once a book is displayed to the user `see_more_books_or_exit` and the user is given the option to start the selection over or exit the application.